Tenant Initiated Notifications

 Email and SMS notifications can be sent to customers using the notifications endpoint.

-Eclipse uses the mustache web template system to define the content of the email or SMS.
+Eclipse uses the Mustache web template system to define the content of the email or SMS.
 Mustache parameters are passed in the data field in JSON format.
-Data is bound to the specific mustache template so you need to use the same keys as are used in the template.
+Data is bound to a specific Mustache template, so the keys in data must match the placeholder keys used in the template.

-For easy sending of custom SMS' there is a pre-existing generic mustache template that allows tenants to send custom messages to customers as follows:
+For easy sending of custom SMS messages there is a pre-existing generic Mustache template that allows tenants to send custom messages to customers as follows:

 POST /eclipse-conductor/rest/v1/tenants/{tenantId}/notifications